Frequently Asked Appeals Questions

 • Sentencing errors

-While normally one can only raise issues that were properly preserved by objection at trial, there are some exceptions.
-This is why it's crucial to have experienced appellate counsel review your case — we know what to look for and how to present it effectively to the court.
+While normally one can only raise issues that were properly preserved by attorneys that objected at trial, there are some exceptions.
+This is why it's crucial to have experienced appellate counsel review your case — we know what to look for and how to present it effectively to the court, even when it wasn’t obvious when it happened.

-• In Colorado, you can request an appeal bond, but it's not guaranteed.
+• In Colorado, a defendant can request an appeal bond, but it's not guaranteed.
 For appeals from District Court, the court considers several factors, including:

 • The likelihood your appeal will succeed